Lore 245: Evasive

 And if that makes you think of things like the Bering Sea and the Bering Strait off the coast of Alaska, you're right on target.

-In fact, the captain of the ship that Stellar was on was a Dutch guy named Vitus Bering.
+In fact, the captain of the ship that Steller was on was a Dutch guy named Vitus Bering.
+Their journey had a lot of problems though.

-Bering hated Stellar, which made tensions on the ship a bit strained, and he kept him trapped on board for nearly the entire journey.
+Bering hated Stellar, which made tensions on the ship a bit strained and he kept him trapped on board for nearly the entire journey.

-He stepped foot on land only twice, and one of those times was due to the St.
+He stepped foot on land only twice and one of those times was due to the St. Peter wrecking on an uninhabited island.

-Bering died there, and today that island, like the sea around him, is named after him.
+Bering died there and today that island, like the sea around him, is named after him.
+And there you have the general context.

 On August 10th of 1741, while sailing a little south of Kodiak Island, the crew spotted an unusual creature, so unusual that they spent over two hours watching it, trying to figure out what it was.

 Steller described it as roughly four feet long with a dog-like face, pointed ears, and a body covered in long hair.
+The coloring was odd too, reddish-white on the belly, but gray on the back.

 He also noted how the creature's face appeared to have a mustache that looked a lot like the stereotypical Chinese mustache known as the Fu Manchu, which is long and hangs down on each side of the mouth.